 Roper is planning a 24⁄7 medical command center to provide constant connectivity — which means care team members can check on patients via phone call, video chat or text, and patients can connect with them.
 If anything is amiss, the issue will escalate up the care team ladder, ending with the lead physician when needed.

 Many hospitals contract with vendors to provide equipment and support.

 The program team at Roper St. Francis Healthcare is busy working through challenges such as establishing a supply chain for in-home services and developing the command center infrastructure.

 They expect to launch Hospital at Home later in 2021, but the early program will be limited to patients needing care for cellulitis.
 Eventually, it will expand to patients who have been diagnosed with congestive heart failure, chronic obstructive pulmonary disease (COPD) or pneumonia.

-Based on yearly averages, that would cover about 30 percent of the targeted diagnoses that are treated at the hospital – which means some 600 patients a year could be cared for by the Hospital at Home program, says Troy Powell, vice president of Operations-Continuing Care.
+Based on yearly averages, that would cover about 30 percent of the target diagnoses that are treated at the hospital — which means 600 patients a year could be cared for by the Hospital at Home program, says Troy Powell, vice president of Operations-Continuing Care.

 Down the road, Powell expects the program will expand beyond the Tri-County Charleston area to serve other areas in need.

 With The Duke Endowment’s grant, key performance metrics include reduced cost of care, better patient outcomes and improved patient satisfaction.
 Says Little: “I want patients to honestly say, ‘I never want to stay in the hospital again.’”